dwilbank68/p1-bookmarking2/readme.md

 ...is my first project from the [bloc.io](http://www.bloc.io) **Full Stack Web Development** course (and it will get a decent name when I think of one).

-A quick video demo will be available at [www.davidwilbanks.net](www.davidwilbanks.net) in early March 2015.
+A quick video demo is available at [www.davidwilbanks.net](www.davidwilbanks.net).

 ###The Requirements (altered slightly)